Lana Del Rey to release new track 'Let Me Love You Like A Woman' tomorrow

-Lana Del Rey is seemingly set to release ‘Let Me Love You Like A Woman’, the first track to arrive from her upcoming album ‘Chemtrails Over The Country Club’.
+Lana Del Rey has released her new single ‘Let Me Love You Like A Woman’, the first track to arrive from her upcoming album ‘Chemtrails Over The Country Club’.

-The singer is yet to confirm the track’s release, but fans have discovered its Spotify listing, which confirms it will arrive in the early hours of Friday (October 16).
+“Let me love you like a woman / Let me hold you like a baby / Let me shine like a diamond / Let me be who I’m meant to be,” Del Rey sings on the song’s chorus, over sparse guitar strums.

-The listing confirms that the track clocks in at three minutes and twenty seconds, and comes accompanied by new artwork which sees Del Rey’s face framed in black and white, while contrasted against a black background.
+Listen to the track, which was produced and co-written by Jack Antonoff, below:

 The new track comes after Del Rey updated fans on when the album will be released, after it was pushed back from its original date in September this year.